Convergence Fellowship Program

 Funding Government in the Age of AI

-This work assesses the performance of nine taxation mechanisms across a range of scenarios.
-It introduces a new FIRI Framework (Feasibility, Incidence, Resilience, and Incentives) to compare these public revenue strategies.
+This work identifies the most promising ways for governments to preserve fiscal stability under a wide range of possible economic outcomes under transformative AI.
+It introduces a new FIRI Framework (Feasibility, Incidence, Resilience, Incentives) to evaluate public revenue policies.

 Coming soon